Polynomial-Time Exact MAP Inference on Discrete Models with Global Dependencies: Exact Inference for Problem

 maximising over all configurations of $\bfy_{C_r}$ and $\{\bfl_k\} = \{ \bfl_k \colon k \in ne(C_r)\}$ subject to the constraint $\sum_{k} \bfl_k = \bfl - \bfg_{C_r}(\bfy_{C_r})$, which we use to get the optimal value $p^*$ of Problem~\ref{mainproblem} according to

 A corresponding optimal solution of Problem \ref{mainproblem} can be obtained by backtracking the additional variables $\lambda$ saving optimal decisions in intermediate steps.
-The complete algorithm is summarized in Algorithm \ref{algLAMP2} supported by the following theorem, for which we provide a formal proof in the supplements. \begin{theorem} Algorithm \ref{algLAMP2} always finds an optimal solution of Problem \ref{mainproblem}.
-The computational complexity is of the order $O(M \cdot N^{\tau+1} \cdot {R}^{{\nu}-1})$ where $\nu$ is defined as the maximal number of neighbors of a node in a corresponding clique tree. \end{theorem}
+The complete algorithm is summarised in Algorithm \ref{algLAMP2} supported by the following theorem\footnote{The theorem refers to a more general target objective defined in Problem \ref{mainproblem} and should replace a corresponding statement in Theorem 2 in \cite{BauerSM17}.}, for which we provide a proof in the appendix \ref{sec:Proof2}. \begin{theorem} Algorithm \ref{algLAMP2} always finds an optimal solution of Problem \ref{mainproblem}.
+The computational complexity is of the order $O(M \cdot N^{\tau+1} \cdot {R}^{{\nu}-1})$ where $\nu$ is defined as the maximal number of neighbours of a node in a corresponding clique tree. \end{theorem}

 Besides the treewidth $\tau$, the value of the parameter $\nu$ also appears to be crucial for the resulting running time of Algorithm \ref{algLAMP2} since the corresponding complexity is also exponential in $\nu$.
 The following proposition suggests that among all possible cluster graphs for a given MRF there always exist a clique tree for which $\nu$ tends to take on small values (provided $\tau$ is small) and effectively does not depend on the size of a corresponding MRF.
-We provide a proof in the appendix. \begin{proposition} For any MRF with treewidth $\tau$, there is a clique tree, for which the maximal number of neighbors $\nu$ is upper bounded according to $\nu \leqslant 2^{\tau+2}-4$. \end{proposition} To support the above proposition we consider the following extreme example illustrated in Figure \ref{fig_example_nu}.
+We provide a proof in the appendix \ref{sec:Proof_prop}. \begin{proposition} For any MRF with treewidth $\tau$, there is a clique tree, for which the maximal number of neighbors $\nu$ is upper bounded according to $\nu \leqslant 2^{\tau+2}-4$. \end{proposition} To support the above proposition we consider the following extreme example illustrated in Figure \ref{fig_example_nu}.
 We are given an MRF with a star-like shape (on the left) having $M = 7$ variables and treewidth $\tau = 1$.
 One valid clique tree for this MRF is shown in the middle.
 In particular, the clique containing the variables $y_1, y_2$ has $\nu = M-1$ neighbours.
 Therefore, running Algorithm \ref{algLAMP2} on that clique tree results in a computational time exponential in the graph size $M$.
 However, it is easy to modify that clique tree to have a small number of neighbours for each node (shown on the right) upper bounded by $\nu = \tau+1 = 2$.